MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

 ---
 title: Troubleshoot Software Load Balancer (SLB) for SDN in Azure Stack HCI and Windows Server
-description: Learn how to troubleshoot Software Load Balancer on Azure Stack HCI. ms.topic: how-to ms.author: v-mandhiman
+description: Learn how to troubleshoot Software Load Balancer for SDN in Azure Stack HCI and Windows Server. ms.topic: how-to ms.author: v-mandhiman
 author: ManikaDhiman